 Redesigning the Recess Experience

 During the school day, children need regular opportunities to play, socialize, rest, and re-energize.
 These opportunities improve mood, well-being, resilience, and social harmony - factors that are foundational to learning and school engagement.
 These are the things that give 'life' to a school because they focus on children's most fundamental social, emotional, and developmental needs.
-Read on to learn more about the art and science of this important childhood space.

 - Ensure the schoolyard is an integral part of the school ecosystem and school-wide improvement efforts;